Economic sanctions: US embargo of Cuba

-The United States embargo against Cuba began on March 14, 1958, during the overthrow of dictator Fulgencio Batista by Fidel Castro during the Cuban Revolution.
-At first, the embargo applied only to arms sales, however it later expanded to include other imports, eventually extending to almost all trade on February 7, 1962.
+The United States embargo against Cuba began on 14 March 1958, during the overthrow of dictator Fulgencio Batista by Fidel Castro during the Cuban Revolution.
+At first, the embargo applied only to arms sales; however, it later expanded to include other imports, eventually extending to almost all trade on 7 February 1962.
 Referred to by Cuba as "el bloqueo" (the blockade), the US embargo on Cuba remains As of 2022 one of the longest-standing embargoes in modern history.
 Few of the United States' allies embraced the embargo, and many have argued it has been ineffective in changing Cuban government behavior.
 While taking some steps to allow limited economic exchanges with Cuba, American President Barack Obama nevertheless reaffirmed the policy in 2011, stating that without the granting of improved human rights and freedoms by Cuba's current government, the embargo remains "in the national interest of the United States".

 Other countries

 Russian sanctions

-Russia has been known to utilize economic sanctions to achieve its political goals.
+Russia has been known to use economic sanctions to achieve its political goals.
 Russia's focus has been primarily on implementing sanctions against the pro-Western governments of former Soviet Union states.
 The Kremlin's aim is particularly on states that aspire to join the European Union and NATO, such as Ukraine, Moldova, and Georgia.
 Russia has enacted a law, the Dima Yakovlev Law, that defines sanctions against US citizens involved in "violations of the human rights and freedoms of Russian citizens".
 It lists US citizens who are banned from entering Russia.

 Russia sanctions on Ukraine

-Viktor Yushchenko, the third president of Ukraine who was elected in 2004, lobbied during his term to gain admission to NATO and the EU.
+Viktor Yushchenko, the third president of Ukraine who was elected in 2003, lobbied during his term to gain admission to NATO and the EU.
 Soon after Yushchenko entered office, Russia demanded Kyiv pay the same rate that it charged Western European states.
 This quadrupled Ukraine's energy bill overnight.
 Russia subsequently cut off the supply of natural gas in 2006, causing significant harm to the Ukrainian and Russian economies.
 As the Ukrainian economy began to struggle, Yushchenko's approval ratings dropped significantly; reaching the single digits by the 2010 election; Viktor Yanukovych, who was more supportive of Moscow won the election in 2010 to become the fourth president of Ukraine.
 After his election, gas prices were reduced substantially.